 Get Training For the Croí Night Run!

-Congratulations! – you have taken the first step to a healthier lifestyle by signing up for the 5th Annual Croí Night Run/Walk/Jog.
+Congratulations! – you have taken the first step to a healthier lifestyle by signing up for the 6th Annual Croí Night Run/Walk/Jog.
 Not only will you be helping us lead the fight against heart disease and stroke, but you will also be making a positive change to your lifestyle!
-It has been proven that regular exercise decreases body fat, increases bone density, lowers rates of coronary heart disease, diabetes and high blood pressure while also contributing to our mental health by increasing our mood and energy levels.
+It has been proven that regular exercise assists with maintaining a healthy weight and lowers your risk of developing heart disease, stroke and diabetes.
+Engaging in regular, routine exercise will also contribute to positive changes in your mental health and overall well being.

 Where to start?

-To get you successfully to the finish line, regardless if you are a total beginner or not, we have developed two training programmes to suit your needs.
+Our aim is to get you successfully across the finish line!
+You may be a total beginner or indeed you may have completed this challenge with us in the past.
+To meet everyone’s needs, we have developed two training programmes to suit your needs.
 The programme you choose depends on how you want to complete the 5 kilometers (jog/run or walk).
-The duration of both programmes are 9 weeks in total and will prepare you for the finishing line by gradually building up your ability week by week.
+The duration of both programmes is 10 weeks and will prepare you for the finishing line by gradually building up your ability week by week.

-- Always include a 15-minute warm-up of a brisk walk at moderate intensity (feels comfortable, makes you warm, slightly out of breath, but able to speak a sentence.
+- Always include a 10-15-minute warm-up of a light-intensity walk (feels comfortable, you can still hold a full conversation)

 - A jog/run is at a speed faster than walking where both feet are not in contact with the ground at the same time.